alexewerlof/micromustache/README.md

 It is about 40% faster than Mustache.js and 93% smaller!
 If all you do is variable name replacement, you can easily cut that overhead.

-[Download Development Edition] (https://raw.github.com/hanifbbz/micromustache/master/dist/micromustache.js) - 2,226 Bytes
+[Download Development Edition] (https://raw.github.com/hanifbbz/micromustache/master/dist/micromustache.js) - 2,65 KB

-[Download Production Edition] (https://raw.github.com/hanifbbz/micromustache/master/dist/micromustache.min.js) - 378 Bytes
+[Download Production Edition] (https://raw.github.com/hanifbbz/micromustache/master/dist/micromustache.min.js) - 0.5 KB

 Or use [npm] (https://npmjs.org/package/micromustache):